ScrewjankGames/ScrewjankGames.github.io/_posts/2020-09-23-writing-your-own-memory-allocators.md

 }
 ```

 This means calls to `operator new()` and `operator delete()` will now be forwarded to our allocator.
 This is also why the UnmanagedAllocator does not track memory allocations.
-Since the destruction order of the MemorySystem is out of our control, if any other statically allocated object calls `delete` in it's constructor the program will crash.
+Since the destruction order of the MemorySystem is out of our control, if any other statically allocated object calls `delete` in it's destructor the program will crash.
 This is a side effect of the [static initialization order fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order), and in this context there's not much we can do about it.

 # Memory Alignment
 For the remaining allocators, it's critical to understand the importance of memory alignment.
 Jonathan Rentzsch from IBM has an amazing rundown of [everything you need to know](https://developer.ibm.com/technologies/systems/articles/pa-dalign/).
 I highly suggest you give it a glance.